Genivia/ugrep/README.md

-           The --config=FILE option and its abbreviated form ---FILE load the specified configuration file located in the working directory or, when not found, located in the home directory.
+           The --config=FILE option and its abbreviated form ---FILE load the specified configuration file located in the working directory or, when not found, in the home directory.
 An error is produced when FILE is not found or cannot be read.

            Command line options are parsed in the following order: the configuration file is loaded first, followed by the remaining options and arguments on